webfinesse/veritas-engine/README.md

 ### VeritasEngine

 This is a dynamic linked library that is that main interface the game executable talks to.
-It exposes interfaces for the process manager, scene graph, and resource manager.
+It exposes interfaces for the process manager, job manager, animation manager, scene graph, and resource manager.
 This code is platform agnostic and compiles using Clang.
 This links with VeritasEngine_Windows to hook up a DirectX renderer.

 ### VeritasEngine_Windows